-When many of our customers hear about class 4 white water rafting, they might feel intimidated.
+When many of our guests hear about class 4 white water rafting, they might feel intimidated.
+If you dont know the river classifications yet, be sure to check out our rafting classification post.
 In this post, we’ll explore what class 4 whitewater rafting is and why anyone can do it on their first time on the river, Especially with us at Whitewater Excitement.
 With over 40 years of professional rafting experience we’ll make sure you’re in good hands, having fun the whole day!

 There are 6 different classes of whitewater, ranging from Class 1 to Class 6.
 These classes (also referred to as grades internationally) are determined by the difficulty and river features.
 You may also see the use of roman numerals, such as Class 4 written as Class IV.

 While most people can raft Class 4 rapids for their first time, there are several requirements.
 The minimum age to raft Class 4 rivers, depending on the river and company, is 12-14 years old.
 Many Class 4s recommend that you are in good physical condition, on the adventurous side, and know how to swim.
+You can check out our Insider’s Guide to the American River, it is packed with great information that will help in the planning of your trip.
 Some other rivers require strong swimming ability for each participant.
 The best thing to do is call the company you will be rafting with and ask what the age limit is and if they have any requirements.

 Whitewater rafting can be an amazing experience no matter how difficult the rapids are.
 Between the deep canyons you will experience, the great meals, and the thrill of the wild, whitewater rafting checks most of the boxes of a must-do adventure.